Why hiring a registered authorised celebrant matters

 How much does a celebrant cost in NSW?

-Costs vary, but typically range from $900 to $1800 depending on the celebrant’s experience and sometimes location.
+Costs vary, but typically range from $1100 to $2000 depending on the celebrant’s experience and sometimes location.

 How far in advance should I book a celebrant?

-It’s best to book at least 3-12 months in advance, especially if your wedding is during peak season or on a popular date.
+It’s best to book at least 3-18 months in advance, especially if your wedding is during peak season or on a popular date.

 Can a friend marry you in New South Wales?

-No, only a registered, authorised celebrant can legally marry you.
+No, only a registered, authorised marriage celebrant can legally marry you.
 Friends can do a symbolic ceremony, but not a legal one.

-Civil vs Marriage Celebrant, what’s the difference?
+Civil v Marriage Celebrant, what’s the difference?

 With Love,